 This method I’m sharing is the culmination of all my Aloo Palak experiments.
 It’s a solid recipe that I use when I want to make sure I make a mean Aloo Palak.
 And if you’re wondering why I settled for this particular way of cooking my spinach & potatoes…Laziness is why.
 I just boil the potatoes while I’m cooking the spinach curry.

-The other, more serious reason is because this method of cooking spinach (leaving it uncovered) ensures that the spinach and all its goodness doesn’t just cook ’till death.
-The color, nutrients and taste remains in-tact and revered, as spinach should be.
+The other, more serious reason is that this method of cooking spinach (leaving it uncovered) ensures that the spinach and all its goodness doesn’t just cook ’till death.
+The color, nutrients, and taste remain in-tact.

-- 4 tbsp neutral oil, such as grapeseed or canola
+- 3-4 tbsp neutral oil such as grapeseed or avocado

 - 1 tsp cumin seeds